soupi/learn-haskell-blog-generator/src/03-html/06-escaping_characters.md

 ## Linked lists briefly

-Linked lists are a very common data structure in Haskell, so common that they have their own special syntax:
+Linked lists are very common data structures in Haskell, so common that they have their own special syntax:

-1. The type for lists are denoted with brackets and inside them is the type of the element.
+1. The list types are denoted with brackets and inside them is the type of the element.
 For example:
    - `[Int]` - a list of integers
    - `[Char]` - a list of characters
    - `[String]` - a list of strings
    - `[[String]]` - a list of a list of strings
    - `[a]` - a list of any single type (all elements must be of the same type)
-2. A value representing a empty list is written like this: `[]`
+2. An empty list is written like this: `[]`
 3. Prepending an element to a list is done with the operator `:` (pronounced cons) which is right-associative (like `->`).
    For example: `1 : []`, or `1 : 2 : 3 : []`.
 4. The above lists can also be written like this: `[1]` and `[1, 2, 3]`.